loveencounterflow/metteur/README.md

     selecting `File > Print...`) and Scribus will export a 200MB heavyweight.
 I uploaded that to the Adobe PDF compressing service and they came back to me with a slim 144kB feather weight, less than 1/1000 of the file output by Scribus.

+## Internals

+* see [README for internals](./README-internals.md) like templating used to build the TeX source for the assembled booklet